 By Steve Holland and Hyonhee Shin

-WASHINGTON/SEOUL (Reuters) - A senior North Korean official was expected to visit the White House on Friday to hand over a letter for U.S. President Donald Trump from North Korean leader Kim Jong Un, as the two adversaries try to put a derailed summit back on track.
+WASHINGTON/SEOUL (Reuters) - A senior North Korean official met U.S. President Donald Trump on Friday at the White House to hand him a letter from North Korean leader Kim Jong Un, as the two countries try to put a derailed summit back on track.

-Kim Yong Chol, a close aide to the North Korean leader, would be the highest level figure from the secretive state to hold talks at the White House since a senior envoy visited former President Bill Clinton in 2000.
+Kim Yong Chol, a close aide to the North Korean leader, is the highest level figure from the secretive state to hold talks at the White House since a senior envoy visited former President Bill Clinton in 2000.

 The United States previously blacklisted Kim Yong Chol, who once served as a bodyguard to the current leader's father Kim Jong Il, from coming to the United States because of his role in North Korea's military establishment.